TEST 2: Verifying The 12 Volt Start Signal

 CASE 1: Your multimeter registered 10 to 12 Volts.
 This is the correct and expected test result and it confirms that the starter motor is receiving its activation signal.

-This test result usually confirms that the starter motor is bad (if the starter motor failed TEST 1).
+Now, in the majority of the cases, you could stop testing here and replace the starter motor and be done.
 But, I suggest one more test so that you can be absolutely sure there isn't another issue to deal with.

 Your next test is to voltage drop test the battery positive (+) cable.
 This is a very easy and simple test to do.
 Go to: TEST 3: Voltage Drop Testing The Battery (+) Cable.